How to make Chashu Onigiri – Pork Belly Rice Ball

 The instructions are easy to follow even for beginners.
 While it does require some advanced prep for the pork belly, the results are incredibly worth it.
 Let me know if you try making chashu onigiri at home!
 I’d love to see your creations.

-How To Make Chashu Onigiri - Pork Belly Rice Ball 1
+How to make Chashu Onigiri - Pork Belly Rice Ball 1

 Pork Belly Rice Ball